Efficient Conformance Checking using Approximate Alignment Computation with Tandem Repeats: Automata-based Conformance Checking with Tandem Repeats Reductions

 \section{Automata-based Conformance Checking with Tandem Repeats Reductions}

 This section presents a novel approach for computing the differences between an event log and a process model.
 These differences are expressed in terms of trace alignments.
 The proposed approach is depicted in Fig.~\ref{TR-approach}.
 In order to increase the scalability of the approach, the first step consists in reducing the event log (Step 0.1) by finding patterns of repetition, a.k.a. \emph{tandem repeats}, in each of the event log traces (Step 0.2).
-Then, the reachability graph of the process model is computed (Step 1) and, in parallel, the reduced event log is compressed into an automaton (Step 2).
+Then, the reachability graph of the state machine workflow net is computed (Step 1) and, in parallel, the reduced event log is compressed into an automaton (Step 2).
 Finally, both automata are compared with Dijkstra's algorithm to derive alignments representing the differences and commonalities between the log and the model (Step 3).
 Given that the computed alignments represent reduced event log traces, the final step (Step 4) expands those alignments to obtain the alignments of the original traces.
+Throughout this section we use the input event log from Fig.~\ref{fig:runningExampleLog}, its tandem repeats from Fig.~\ref{fig:runningExampleTandemRepeats} and the input system net from Fig.~\ref{fig:runningExampleRG} as a running example to demonstrate each step of the proposed technique.